 It can be tempting to consider a real estate appraisal as guesswork, but that would be inaccurate.
 There are rigid standards for appraisals that every licensed appraiser must adhere to.
 In other words, an appraiser cannot deviate from accepted norms when conducting an appraisal.

-There is a lot that goes into the appraisal process that people don’t see.
-Much of the work of an appraiser is done behind the scenes.
+A lot goes into the appraisal process that people don’t see.
+Much of an appraiser’s work is done behind the scenes.

 Lenders trust appraisers to protect them from considerable financial risk, so it is reasonable for everyday buyers and sellers to do the same.
 Appraisers, however, are human, just like everyone else.

-From time to time, they can make mistakes just like you and I. Don’t assume everything an appraiser says is the gospel.
+They can make mistakes from time to time, just like you and me.
+Don’t assume everything an appraiser says is the gospel.
 Home appraisals are opinions of value.

 17. How Do I Find an Appraiser?

-What if you are going to be selling a home and it is truly unique?
+What if you are going to be selling a truly unique home?
 Does this sound like your place?
 In this circumstance, where similar properties are hard to find, it might make sense to hire a professional appraiser.

 Getting the correct asking price should be of paramount importance.
 The appraiser can help you do that on hard-to-price properties.
 When you don’t know any appraisers, the best source of getting a referral will be from a real estate agent.
 They deal with appraisers all the time.